tfKamran/studio-help/200_create/130_adding-software.md

 ever-growing library of software is available via the openSUSE Build Service and other external software repositories.
-SUSE Studio provides the same benefits to software added via external repositories as it does for base repositories: you will still automatically recieve available updates, and dependency resolution will work across all the repositories included in your appliance.
+SUSE Studio provides the same benefits to software added via external repositories as it does for base repositories: you will still automatically receive available updates, and dependency resolution will work across all the repositories included in your appliance.